qo-proto/qh/docs/protocol-definition.md

 - **Varint length prefixes**: All variable-length fields use varint-encoded lengths
 - **Binary-safe**: No reserved separator bytes (all data is binary-safe)
 - **Body**: Optional content (JSON, HTML, binary data, etc.)
+- **No Content-Length header required**: Unlike HTTP/1.1, QH determines body length from the varint prefix in the wire format, not from headers.
+The `content-length` header is unnecessary and ignored by the protocol.

 **Message completeness:**